UTD-FAST-Lab/Featured-Bench-Artifacts/README.md

 ## Setup

-The `code` directory contains the source code of the benchmark generation scripts used in Section 4 and the experiment scripts used in Section 5.
+The `code` directory contains two sub-directories (`generator` and `experiments`), which contain the source code of the benchmark generation scripts used in Section 4 and the experiment scripts used in Section 5, respectively.
-Inside the `code` directory, there are two sub-directories (`generator` and `experiments`):

 ### Requirements